SOLAS-TTRPG/SOLAS/Character/Lineage.md

 These are innate abilities, results of upbringing, or gifts that your character could have.
 These do not define all that your character is, only aspects.
-Feel free to include as much character background detail as you'd like, but you may only recieve the benefits listed here for
+Feel free to include as much character background detail as you'd like, but you may only recieve the benefits listed here the amount gicen in character creation.

 # Lifestyle
 Lifestyle options reflect the skills that one develops based on their upbringing.